cro27/Fabric-Pipeline-Monitoring/README.md

 The next step is to setup monitoring alerts.
 Creating a queryset that filters pipeline activities on their activity status we can setup alerts when they have failed.
-You can adjust u=your sampling frequency and type of alert action to suit your needs.
+You can adjust your sampling frequency and type of alert action to suit your needs.

 ![image](https://github.com/user-attachments/assets/d00eb76c-99b9-4c32-bfa9-0b35b05e3e71)